 CBM + CCM Release Process

-The best practices for the Release Process with Copado Branch Management and Copado Change Management is as follows:
+In this article, you will find the best practices for the release process with Copado Branch Management and Copado Change Management.

 Phase 1: Initial Setup and Training

-- This is so that these users have permission to Sync changes into their sandboxes with the Branch Management application.
+- This is to grant these users permission to sync changes into their sandboxes with Copado Branch Management application.

 - Continually commit the metadata components that are ready.